httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 7. Let binary_content be the result of base64-decoding {{!RFC4648}} b64_content, synthesizing padding if necessary (note the requirements about recipient behavior below).
 If base64 decoding fails, parsing fails.
 8. Return binary_content.

-Because some implementations of base64 do not allow rejection of encoded data that is not properly "=" padded (see {{RFC4648, Section 3.2}}, parsers SHOULD NOT fail when "=" padding is not present, unless they cannot be configured to do so.
+Because some implementations of base64 do not allow rejection of encoded data that is not properly "=" padded (see {{RFC4648, Section 3.2}}), parsers SHOULD NOT fail when "=" padding is not present, unless they cannot be configured to do so.

 Because some implementations of base64 do not allow rejection of encoded data that has non-zero pad bits (see {{RFC4648, Section 3.5}}), parsers SHOULD NOT fail when non-zero pad bits are present, unless they cannot be configured to do so.

-This specification does not relax the requirements in {{RFC4648, Sections 3.1 and 3.3}}; therefore, parsers MUST fail on characters outside the base64 alphabet and on line feeds in encoded data.
+This specification does not relax the requirements in {{Sections 3.1 and 3.3 of RFC4648}}; therefore, parsers MUST fail on characters outside the base64 alphabet and on line feeds in encoded data.

 ### Parsing a Boolean {#parse-boolean}